bloominstituteoftechnology/React-Todo/README.md

 #### Day 2 Challenges

 [  ] - Add the functionality to toggle your todo's completed flag from `false` to `true`.
-  [  ] - Once a todo is completed, be sure to demonstrate to the user that the todo is completed by adding a line-through style property if the completed flag is true.
+  [ x ] - Once a todo is completed, be sure to demonstrate to the user that the todo is completed by adding a line-through style property if the completed flag is true.
-[  ] - Add the ability to remove any todos that you have completed. `.filter` will be your best friend here.
+[ x ] - Add the ability to remove any todos that you have completed. `.filter` will be your best friend here.
 When a user clicks on the `Clear Completed` button call your handler function that will filter out any todos that have the completed flag toggled to `true`.
-[  ] - **Now is the time to style** Take your time to make this an app that you can be proud of.
+[ x ] - **Now is the time to style** Take your time to make this an app that you can be proud of.

 #### Stretch Problems

-[  ] - **Persist your data** in `window.localStorage()` hint: you may have to pass your data to a stringifier to get it to live inside the `localStorage()` of the browser.
+[ x ] - **Persist your data** in `window.localStorage()` hint: you may have to pass your data to a stringifier to get it to live inside the `localStorage()` of the browser.
 This will cause it to persist past the page refresh.

 [  ] - **Search Functionality** Add a input bar that allows you to search through your tasks and only show the ones that match the search input.